 MCC also has the authority under provision 609(g) of its legislation to make disbursements to eligible countries to facilitate development and implementation of the Compact.

 Our Compacts are implemented over three to five years, but, as directed by Congress, we obligate all our money up front and disburse as needed based on quantifiable benchmarks.
 This is part of the strength of the MCA and what will make us especially effective.
 Up-front monetary commitment helps motivate and support policy reform, assures all countries involved that substantial development progress can be made, that programs can be administered effectively, and that poverty will be reduced.

-Three of the Threshold countries’ proposals do not yet meet MCC standards.
+Five of the Threshold countries’ proposals do not yet meet MCC standards.
 We have given these countries an additional 60 days to improve their proposals.
 We and USAID are working very hard with these countries to give them as good an opportunity as possible.